SAICHAITANYAK2003/crediKhaata/README.md

+## ❗‼️ ‼️ Important Note ‼️ ‼️ ‼️
-<p style="color: red;"><b>Note:</b> Due to use of MockAPI, when a new customer is added, the data is not fetched and shown in the list immediately.
-However, the customer is successfully added to the MockAPI.
-It shows up correctly after logout and login again.</p>
+⚠️ **Due to the use of MockAPI, when a new customer is added, it may not appear in the customer list immediately.**
+However, the customer **is successfully added** to the MockAPI.
+To see the updated list, try logging out and logging in again to refresh the data.

+---

-# CrediKhaata – Loan Ledger UI for Shopkeepers
+# 🧾 CrediKhaata – Loan Ledger UI for Shopkeepers

 A responsive credit tracking app for small shopkeepers to manage trusted customers, track credit sales, record repayments, and view dues — all from a single dashboard.